dingzhen1376/test/README.md

 ROS Noetic: [ROS Installation](http://wiki.ros.org/ROS/Installation)

 ### 1.2 Ceres Sovler
-The 1.14.0 version is used in this project, we recommend installing it using following command
+The 1.14.0 version is used in this project, we recommend installing it using following command:
 ```
 sudo apt-get install libceres-dev
 ```